rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 Empowering macros with new features might avoid new syntax.

 Argument unpacking would follow naturally as a part of a more ambitious initiative of treating function argument places as distinct tokens accessible by macros.
+At the minimum, macros should have the ability to expand into multiple separate arguments.
 In Lisps, `apply`, and in Lua, the function `table.unpack` seem to superficially lead to the same result.
 An example of how this might look like in Rust:
 ```rust
 fn main() {
     // Turns (u8, u8, u8) into three u8 arguments in the function call